Ms. Lucy Goodwin,

 The Graduate Anatomy degree at Tulane University School of Medicine is a unique multi-track program.
 The program is an international comprehensive program that caters to the future of biomedical science: education, research, preparation, and training.
 It is a unique program, the largest anatomy program of its kind anywhere in the US.
 There are 4 tracks that lead up to the award of a Master of Science degree, depending on the ultimate career goal of the applicant.
 Each track is unique in its own right and prepares graduates for a specific career pathway.
 You can compare all 4 tracks side by side in a comparison chart by selecting the Courses link on the left of this page.
 The graduate program is very successful in guiding students along their selected track and the success rate for graduates being placed in professional programs or career employment after completion of their degree is high.
 Explore our program and see for yourself what we have to offer.
 Welcome to our community!

 What are the academic requirements?

-Applicants to the Graduate Anatomy program should have or be about to complete an undergraduate degree in any discipline, have a GPA of 3.0 on a four-scale, and a GRE score of 310.
-An MCAT score of 28, a DAT score of 16, or a GAMSAT score of 75 can be used instead of a GRE score.
+Applicants to the Graduate Anatomy program should have or be about to complete an undergraduate degree in any discipline, have a GPA of 3.0 on a four-scale.
+One of the following tests scores are required: a GRE score of 310, an MCAT score of 504 (28 on the former MCAT scale), or a DAT score of 16.
+A GAMSAT score of 75 can be used instead of a GRE score.
 These requirements are waived for applicants with an MD degree.
 For international students, a TEFL score of 72 is required.
 Applicants to the MD-MS program must be Tulane medical students, with minimum course grades of 80%.

 International applicants are welcome to apply to these programs.
 Program information in other languages is currently available in the following languages: